-Joe Lovano talks about the courage to have your own unique musical voice
+Joe Lovano on the courage to find your unique musical voice

 In my interview with Joe Lovano, I asked if he thought there was an element of courage to developing and playing with one’s musical voice that is different and personal.